What does it really take to lose weight successfully?

 Lastly, exercise prevents the ‘skinny-fat’ we’re all familiar with.
 We want weight loss, but we don’t specifically want muscle loss.
 We’re after losing fat, not muscle, during our dieting.
 The best way to protect muscle and ensure that it is not what is being lost during dieting is through exercise.

-Stimulation of the muscle and activation helps to keep that muscle utilizing nutrients for recovery, and building up stronger.
+Stimulation of the muscle and activation helps to keep that muscle utilizing nutrients for recovery, and building up stronger - that's how to burn stubborn fat so you can achieve the look and weight you want.
 At worst, we’ll maintain the muscle that we have while still stimulating our metabolism to burn through calories and use fat as our energy source.
 If you’re looking or a toned physique, it’s time to pick up the weights and get to work.

 #7 ALCOHOL IS NOT YOUR FRIEND.